How US states have banned, limited or protected abortion

 Political control: Wisconsin has a legislature controlled by Republicans who want to ban or restrict access to abortions but a Democratic governor who supports access and is up for reelection this year.

 Effect of Supreme Court ruling: Now that Roe v.
-Wade has bene overturned, it is presumed that a state law passed in 1849 making an abortion a felony offense could go into effect.
+Wade has been overturned, it is presumed that a state law passed in 1849 making an abortion a felony offense could go into effect, and doctors have halted procedures.
 However, Wisconsin’s Democratic attorney general argues that the law is so old that it’s unenforceable.
 The language allows a woman to legally destroy her own fetus or embryo and grants immunity if an abortion is needed to save a woman’s life and is performed at a hospital.
 Another state law, passed in 1985, prohibits abortions performed after a fetus reaches viability — when it could survive outside the womb — conflicting with the 1849 ban.

 What’s next: Republican lawmakers are expected to attempt to clarify the 1849 law to ensure there is a ban in place, even as that issue is fought in the courts.
 However, lawmakers’ efforts would be stymied if Democratic Gov. Tony Evers wins reelection.
 Wisconsin’s Republican Assembly Speaker Robin Vos has said he supports an exception in cases of rape and that a ruling on Roe could force lawmakers to consider other related reproductive issues such as contraception.
 Other Republicans will push for more restrictive abortion laws.